loitd/loitd.github.io/_cheatsheets/2020-12-03-markdown-cheatsheet.md

 |   I am left aligned | I am centered        |  I am right-aligned      |
 | Col1                | col2                 | col3                     |
 | `hey`               | 100                  | $150                     |

+* Please have at least 3 dashes between each table header
+* Put at least 1 space between the content of the column and separate sign (|)

 ## Images and Links {#ImagesLinks}